Volunteering abroad is great, but having vacation time to explore other places is even better!

 What About Exploring Your Own City?

 Okay so one of my biggest pieces of advice for all volunteers?
 Don't waste your week days!
 You'll either be teaching or helping in an orphanage, but only part time.
 That leaves so much free time for you to take advantage of.
-When I was volunteering in Russia, I didn't teach until the afternoon, meaning I had every single morning free.
+When I was volunteering in Europe, I didn't teach until the afternoon, meaning I had every single morning free.
 I saw countless palaces, parks, the highlights of my city, all before I had to teach.
 That meant weekends were open to explore nearby cities or even a few other countries.

 Don't waste your free time — make sure you're out exploring your city, hitting up the local beaches, visiting nearby castles, hanging out in your city, or trekking out to the outskirts to discover a new museum, park, soccer field, or lake to relax by.